 • Majority of students were not interested in sand play.

-In-Person Community Pop-Ups
+In-Person Pop-Ups Events

-In May 2023, over 100 community members participated in two park pop-ups at Redpath Avenue Parkette, located at 130 Erskine Ave.
+In May, over 100 community members participated in two park pop-ups at Redpath Avenue Parkette, located at 130 Erskine Ave.
 The pop-up allowed community members to engage in dotmocracy exercises and provide feedback in person.
 Three members of the project team were present to answer any questions or make note of any concerns, commentary, and feedback about the project.

-Preferred Park Design
+Preferred Park Design:

 • Design Option 1, Central Green (five): Participants were more drawn to Option 3 as an alternative as it provides a similar layout but with the addition of picnic tables which were strongly favoured by people of all ages.